 One item of interest in the indictment, according to TeSelle, was the falsifying of documents.
 One of the key parts of their concerns is that Hess was allegedly selling the body parts as if they were donated, but there would be no paperwork from their clients since no one had given consent.
 Consent must be given in writing, or in certain circumstances recorded, for a body donation, TeSelle said.
 He added that Hess did not have that from any of their plaintiffs.

 So how Hess was able to sell the bodies on the market is critical, and there may be others who need to be held accountable, TeSelle added.

 The defendant’s charges in the DOJ case could result in up to 20 years in prison for each count of mail fraud and up to five years in federal prison for each count of illegal transportation of hazardous materials.
 “They each also face up to a $250,000 fine, per count,” the DOJ said.

 At a later date, the U.S. Attorney’s Office will be conducting a victim-only meeting to provide additional information and answer victim questions.

 Burg said they were extremely pleased with the criminal charges, but they will continue with their cases to hold all involved to account.

-TeSelle asserted that those responsible needed to be held to account, adding later that this indictment was simply the end of the first act in a long process.
+TeSelle said those responsible needed to be held to account, adding that this indictment was simply the end of the first act in a long process.